adityab24840/Project_EDA_Workshop/README.md

-# Hands on EDA workshop
+# Hands on EDA workshop on 16 August